samyakbhuta/flask-alembic/README.md

 * there are quite a lot of dependencies and assumptions at the moment
 * `init` throws an error when called with arguments

 It is intended that these issues will be resolved as development continues!
-There are probably more bugs than those listed - if you find one please [let me know](https://github.com/tobiasandtobias/flask-alembic/issues).
+There are probably more bugs than those listed - if you find one please [let us know](https://github.com/tobiasandtobias/flask-alembic/issues).

 ## Installation ##